Investors Should Keep an Eye on Pound-Yen Fluctuations, Which Moved by Just Under 6 Yen in a Single Day Following the LDP Leadership Election Results

 - Japan: Housing Starts

-Last weekend, the U.S. dollar rose slightly against the euro after the University of Michigan’s September Consumer Sentiment Index, released on the 27th, rebounded to 70.1 from 69.0 the previous month, exceeding market expectations.The EUR/USD pair fell from 1.1202 to 1.1125.
-Price action crossed the 20-period moving average on the hourly chart.
+In U.S. currency markets last weekend, the U.S. dollar rose slightly against the euro after the University of Michigan’s September Consumer Sentiment Index, released on the 27th, rebounded to 70.1 from 69.0 the previous month, exceeding market expectations.The EUR/USD pair fell from 1.1202 to 1.1125, with price action straddling the 20-period moving average on the hourly chart.
 On the 4-hour chart, the pair rebounded after touching the +2σ line of the Bollinger Bands.